Chantal Hughes - Chief Executive

 I joined The Hampton Trust in 2006 as the Domestic Abuse Services Manager before progressing to Deputy Chief Executive and taking up the role of Chief Executive in 2013.
 Whilst at the Trust I have led the development of a range of interventions targeting children, young people and adults both in and outside of the criminal justice system.
 Initially joining the Trust to cover a 12-month maternity post, I credit the staff, opportunities to innovate and excellent partnerships as the reason I remain committed and passionate to the work of the organisation.

-Tracy Rutherford - Deputy Chief Executive
+Tracy Kent - Deputy Chief Executive

 I joined The Hampton Trust in 2009 as the Women’s Safety Worker supporting and advising women who’s partners or ex partners were accessing The Hampton Trust’s domestic abuse perpetrator programmes.
 In 2011 I moved into the role of the Independent Sexual Violence Advisor (ISVA) for the Isle of Wight whilst completing a Post Graduate Certificate in ‘Advocacy Skills for Working with Survivors of Sexual Violence’ at Worcester University.